seek-oss/aec/README.md

 ## Configure

 1. If your organisation has a config repo, use those instructions to install the config file.
-If you don't have one, you can install the example config by cloning this repository and running `make install-example-config`.
+If you don't have one, you can install the example config by cloning this repository and running `make install-config`.
 1. Modify the config files in `~/.aec/` and update any values as needed (eg: `additional_tags`)

 ## EC2 Usage